Dayita25/tidy-data/codebook.md

 All start with character f in column’s name replaced by Frequency All start with character t in column’s name replaced by Time

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
-FinalData (180 rows, 88 columns) is created by sumarizing TidyData taking the means of each variable for each activity and each subject, after groupped by subject and activity.
-Export FinalData into FinalData.txt file.

-README
-Peer-graded Assignment: Getting and Cleaning Data Course Project This repository is a Nunno Nugroho submission for Getting and Cleaning Data course project.
-It has the instructions on how to run analysis on Human Activity recognition dataset.

 Dataset
 Human Activity Recognition Using Smartphones